AckerlyXu/heima/articles/dns/dns-operations-dnszones.md

 This article shows you how to manage your DNS zones by using Azure PowerShell.
 You can also manage your DNS zones using the cross-platform [Azure CLI](dns-operations-dnszones-cli.md) or the Azure portal.

+This guide specifically deals with Public DNS zones.
+For information on using Azure PowerShell to manage Private Zones in Azure DNS, see [Get started with Azure DNS Private Zones using Azure PowerShell](private-dns-getstarted-powershell.md).

 [!INCLUDE [dns-create-zone-about](../../includes/dns-create-zone-about-include.md)]

 [!INCLUDE [dns-powershell-setup](../../includes/dns-powershell-setup-include.md)]